 Granryd adds.
 “Meanwhile, in mature markets where subscriber growth is slowing, operators are evolving their business models to capture increasing value within the expanding mobile ecosystem, and providing the platform for a new digital world as we enter the 5G era.”

-No of mobile subscribers in Nepal.
+No of Mobile subscribers in Nepal.

-Considering Nepal market, it has still room for penetration of mobile in the unconnected areas and the rural areas.
+Considering the Nepal market, it has still room for penetration of mobile in the unconnected areas and the rural areas.
 As said, the mobile penetration in Nepal had already crossed the population of the country.
 But the data doesn’t hold right if we consider the unique no of mobile subscription.

 The regulator NTA says the total no of mobile subscribers in the country is 32 million (3 Crores and 20 Lakhs).
 So, the unique mobile subscribers in the country come around 20 million (2 Crores): 70 percent of the total population.

 - Daraz Shopping Milestone: 4.70 Lakh Customers Served In A Single Day During 11.11 Sale, 75% Enjoyed Free Delivery